French Industrial Output Plunges By 16.2 Pct In March: Insee - UrduPoint

 French Industrial Output Plunges By 16.2 Pct In March: Insee

-French confinement measures caused industrial output to plunge by 16.2 percent in March on a monthly basis, data released Thursday by the official statistics agency Insee showed.
+French confinement measures caused industrial output to plunge by 16.2 percent in March on a monthly basis, data released Thursday by the statistics institute Insee showed

 Activity declined "substantially" in all industrial sectors, after edging up by 0.8 percent in February, the institute said in a statement.